takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 6 -> 4
 ```

 We can construct this mapping in `O(V)` time complexity because we will only visit each node once.
-We can then just check that the nodes have the same parent for each query.
+We can then just check if the two nodes have the same parent for each query.
 The time complexity will be `O(V + k)`, which is duable.

 However, a problem arrises when we want to continue to actively connect disjoint sets.
-Let's say we want to connect 2 and 5.
+Let's say we want to connect the nodes 2 and 5.
 The graph will look like the following.

 ```
 0---1---2